 Date Challenge raised:

 Challenge initiated by: Name:

 Job Role:

 Organisation:

-Who issue raised with Name:
+Who issue raised with and organisation: Name:

-and organisation: Job Role:
+and organisation.
+Job Role:

 Organisation:

-What is the area of
+What is the area of disagreement:

-disagreement:

 Details of any

-Monitoring Activity:

-(including details of
+Monitoring Activity: (including details of

 attempts to resolve at

-Level 1 and 2 of Procedure) i.e.
+Level 1 and 2 of

-recording of
+Procedure) i.e. recording of

 discussions, meetings,

-or email exchange and
+or email exchange and with whom)

-with whom) What do you see as the
+What do you see as the

 barriers towards

 reaching a resolution?

-Manager agreement to hold interagency meeting and who to invite: Manager Agreement (Name): Date: Agencies to invite: ~ Date meeting held and details of discussion and agreed outcome/actions - record details of any outstanding issues: Date Resolved or if not resolved, next steps (i.e. escalated to Head of Service - Level 4): To be completed by DSI Individual ID Number - All cases to be entered ID Number: on Professional Challenge Log for Date recorded: recording purposes Ensure details are captured within Performance reporting and included in scorecards for quarterly reporting into Statutory Safeguarding Partners.
-Details of the stage of the process this issue was resolved - i.e Stage 3,4 or 5
+Manager agreement to hold interagency meeting and who to invite: Manager Agreement (Name): Date: Agencies to invite: Date meeting held and details of discussion and agreed outcome/actions - record details of any outstanding issues: Date Resolved or if not resolved, next steps (i.e. escalated to Head of Service - Level 4): To be completed by DSI P Business Unit only: Individual ID Number - All cases to be entered on Professional Challenge Log for recording purposes Date recorded: Ensure details are captured within Performance reporting and included in scorecards for quarterly reporting into Lead Safeguarding Partners.
+Details of the stage of the process this issue was resolved - i.e. Stage 3,4 or 5